SamirSengupta/Data-Visualization-Tool/README.md

 # Data-Visualization-Tool
 This code is a data visualization tool that allows the user to upload a CSV file and select a type of plot (line, bar, scatter, or histogram) to visualize the data.
 It uses the Streamlit library to build a simple user interface and the Matplotlib library to generate the plots.
+This is a data visualization tool that allows users to upload a CSV file and plot its data using line, bar, scatter, and histogram plot types.
+The tool is built using the Python programming language and the Streamlit and Matplotlib libraries.
+The user can select the plot type from a dropdown menu, and the plot will be displayed on the page.
+The code sets the option to disable the deprecation warning for the Matplotlib library to ensure smooth operation of the tool.